alx-sch/IRC_server/README.md

  - `make clean`: Removes all the compiled object files (`.o` and `.d` files) and the obj directory.
  - `make fclean`: Performs a full clean by removing both the object files and the final `ircserv` executable.
  - `make re`: A shortcut that runs `fclean` and then `all` to completely rebuild the project from scratch.
+ - `make checkout_os`: Prints the detected operating system to the console.

 ---